LorenzoBettini/bart/bart.core/src/test/java/bart/core/performance/README.md

 ### Option 3: From IDE

-The `PerformanceTests` class has a `main()` method, so you can run it directly from your IDE like any other Java application.
+The `PerformanceStatistics` class has a `main()` method, so you can run it directly from your IDE like any other Java application.

 ## Output Format